puppetlabs/puppetlabs-firewall/README.markdown

 ##Module Description

-PuppetLabs' Firewall module introduces the resource `firewall`, which is used to manage and configure firewall rules from within the Puppet DSL.
+PuppetLabs' Firewall module introduces the `firewall` resource, which is used to manage and configure firewall rules from within the Puppet DSL.
 This module offers support for iptables and ip6tables.
-The module also introduces the resource `firewallchain`, which allows you to manage chains or firewall lists and ebtables for bridging support.
+The module also introduces the `firewallchain` resource, which allows you to manage chains or firewall lists and ebtables for bridging support.
 At the moment, only iptables and ip6tables chains are supported.

 The Firewall module acts on your running firewall, making immediate changes as the catalog executes.
-Defining default pre and post rules allows you to provide global defaults for your hosts before and after any custom rules; defining pre and post rules is also necessary to help you avoid locking yourself out of your own boxes when Puppet runs.
+Defining default pre and post rules allows you to provide global defaults for your hosts before and after any custom rules.
+Defining `pre` and `post` rules is also necessary to help you avoid locking yourself out of your own boxes when Puppet runs.

 ##Setup

 ###What Firewall Affects

 * Every node running a firewall
-* System's firewall settings
+* FIrewall Settings in Your System
 * Connection settings for managed nodes
 * Unmanaged resources (get purged)

 ###Setup Requirements

-Firewall uses Ruby-based providers, so you must have [pluginsync enabled](http://docs.puppetlabs.com/guides/plugins_in_modules.html#enabling-pluginsync).
+Firewall uses Ruby-based providers, so you must enable [pluginsync enabled](http://docs.puppetlabs.com/guides/plugins_in_modules.html#enabling-pluginsync).

 ###Beginning with Firewall

 In the following two sections, you create new classes and then create firewall rules related to those classes.
 These steps are optional, but provide a framework for firewall rules, which is helpful if you’re just starting to create them.

 If you already have rules in place, then you don’t need to do these two sections.
 However, be aware of the ordering of your firewall rules.
 The module will dynamically apply rules in the order they appear in the catalog, meaning a deny rule could be applied before the allow rules.
-This might mean it hasn’t established some of the important connections, such as the connection to the Puppet master.
+This might mean the mdule hasn’t established some of the important connections, such as the connection to the Puppet master.

 The following steps are designed to ensure that you keep your SSH and other connections, primarily your connection to your Puppet master.
 If you create the `pre` and `post` classes described in the first section, then you also need to create the rules described in the second section.